openMF/DataImportTool/README.md

 2. Use the command "gradle clean tomcatRunWar" to run the application and access it at localhost:8070/DataImportTool.

 3. If you are hosting the data import tool in the cloud, you need to ssh into the system to create the dataimport.properties file.

+Note :- Default gradlew config will allow you to remote debug on port 8006.

 Troubleshooting
 ===============